 Governance, Capture and Corruption: Evidence and Solutions for a Changed World

-At this University College London Global Governance Institute lecture on 5 March, Kaufmann will address a series of questions: What does the evidence show about trends in governance and corruption around the world?
+At this University College London Global Governance Institute lecture on 5 March 2019, Kaufmann addressed a series of questions: What does the evidence show about trends in governance and corruption around the world?
 How costly are mis-governance and corruption, and which particular manifestations pose a major threat in the current context?
 Is corruption in reality becoming “legalized” in many settings?
 What is state capture, why is it so costly and what can be done about it?
 Are some sectors—such as natural resources—and countries particularly vulnerable, requiring special attention?
 What could constitute the central elements of approaches to good governance and corruption control in the future?

 Report of the Expert Advisory Group on Anticorruption, Transparency and Integrity in Latin America and the Caribbean